GRCDEV/ArduSim/README.md

-## Deployment on real devices - Raspberry Pi 3 example
+## Deployment on real devices - Raspberry Pi 3

 You can deploy the implemented protocol on real UAVs just changing the ArduSim execution parameters, as explained before.
 In order to do this, the real multicopter must meet the following requirements: